vmp1/vmp1.github.io/_pages/research.md

 *The Impact of COVID-19 and Expanded Social Assistance on Inequality and Poverty in Argentina, Brazil, Colombia and Mexico* (with Nora Lustig, Federico Sanz, and Stephen Younger), CEQ Working Paper 92, CEQ Institute, Tulane University, 2021.
 [Working paper](http://repec.tulane.edu/RePEc/ceq/ceq92.pdf).

 *The Role of Fiscal Policy in Reducing Inequality and Poverty in Colombia: an Analysis of the Incidence of Social Spending and Taxes* (with Marcela Meléndez and Nicolás Peña-Tenjo), CEQ Working Paper 107, CEQ Institute, Tulane University, 2021.
-[Working paper in Spanish](http://repec.tulane.edu/RePEc/ceq/ceq107.pdf).
+[Working paper (Spanish)](http://repec.tulane.edu/RePEc/ceq/ceq107.pdf).

 ---